conda-forge/conda-forge.github.io/src/governance.rst

 :Nominate new member of core: The proposer must provide
     a sufficient justification as to why the nominee should be welcomed into core.
-It is not necessary that all nominees are active members of staged-recipes but that is desirable.
+Prior service to the community, including but not limited to: serving as a staged-recipes reviewer, working on critical conda-forge infrastructure, and helping to bridge disparate communities are an important part of the nomination process.

     * Sensitive
     * 66.7% Majority to pass